dev-aston/node-foxlog/README.md

 # Getting Started
 ## Installation

+Make sure you have node.js ans npm installed.
+Then in this directory :

+    # To install dependencies
+    npm install

 ## Env variables
 The default access.log file parsed is /tmp/access.log.
 You can override this location by passing ENV variable to the app